kennethgarza/get-github-runner-token/README.md

 ## A small note about privacy
 Please be careful with the `.env` file.
 It should be considered very private and never uploaded to a git repo of any kind.
 The `.gitignore` should prevent it from added but double check anyways.

+The console output will output these tokens.
+It is best to not share the screen or anything while generating them.
+Like all GitHub tokens, they are short lived so you may need to regenerate them at some point again.